nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `export 1` exports the contact details of the first person in the list
 * `export 1 4` exports the contact details of the first and fourth person in the list

-Exported contacts will be stored inside a text file under the `exports` folder found in the `tp` directory
+Exported contacts will be stored inside a Json file under the `exports` folder found in the same directory as ModCheck

 ![viewContactDetails](images/export/exportContacts.png)